 Are You Swimming In Liability?
-Lessons Learned From Demi Moore + Tips On Protecting Your Assets
+Lessons Pool Owners Can Learn From Demi Moore’s Asset Protection Fail

 As a lawyer with many clients who own real estate from California to Louisiana where pools are common, I thought it would be both helpful & fun (yes, lawyers can be fun) to address the issues of pool liability and safety.

 Let’s start this fun discussion with pools.
 Do you own a pool?
 In most states, you’re responsible for keeping your pool “reasonably safe”.

 What happened at Demo Moore’s pool is something that could happen to anyone, including you.
 Someone else (her assistant) held a party at her house while she was away and a man ended up drowning in the pool at this party.

 Since Demi’s assistant is an employee, that means that Demi is also liable for her employee’s actions.
 So her assistant’s failure to keep the pool safe during the party becomes a liability issue for Demi, which naturally, sucks for Demi.

 Let’s go over a few tips so that you don’t end up like Demi Moore, who at the time of this writing, is still in court regarding that unfortunate incident 2 years ago.